-Daily Prompt: Express Yourself! by Krista on April 5, 2014 Do you love to dance, sing, write, sculpt, paint, or debate?
-What’s your favorite way to express yourself, creatively?
+Daily Prompt: What’s your favorite way to express yourself, creatively?

 Only non artists “express themselves.”
 Artists do what they cannot help doing and no amount of pressure from inside or outside will stop them.
 In a sense, I now feel there’s nothing LESS relevant than self-expression.
 Anything we do will express who we are, and in ways we probably don’t even understand.
 This painting, for example, of cornflowers.
 I seriously set out ONLY to paint cornflowers, still, they couldn’t have been painted this way by anyone else.

 I started my adult life (college) as an art major.
 The thing is, my mom strenuously disapproved of this and made sure it didn’t happen.
 I majored in English because, in my family, well, here’s the story.